Skip to main content

 • The scrap dealer will give you a receipt.

-• Make sure the agency name and division is included on the receipt so funds can be transferred correctly.
-Mail receipt and check (made out to: Oklahoma State Surplus) to be mailed to Oklahoma State Surplus, 304 S. Miller Place, Oklahoma City, OK 73108.
+• Ensure the agency name and division is included on the receipt so funds can be transferred correctly.
+Mail the dealer receipt and check (made out to: Oklahoma State Surplus) to Oklahoma State Surplus, 304 S. Miller Place, Oklahoma City, OK 73108.

 2. Sell through the State Surplus online auction.

-• This option only requires that you tell us agency and division, if there is one.
+• This option only requires that you tell us your agency and division, if there is one.

 • Send at least three pictures in JPEG format for posting.

-Purchase conditions depend on the method of sales: online auctions.
+Purchase conditions depend on the method of sales: Online auctions via GovDeals.

 State agencies, boards, commissions or political subdivisions may purchase surplus items at any time from the State Surplus warehouse.
 A purchase order must be provided at the time of sale.
-Non-profit entities may purchase items but must provide documentation of proof of their non-profit tax status and a Federal Identification Number (FEI) for the organization at the time of sale.
-Payment must be made at the time of the sale by check printed with the name, address and telephone number of the non-profit organization.
-There are absolutely no cash sales.
+Nonprofit entities may purchase items but must provide documentation of proof of their nonprofit tax status and a Federal Identification Number (FEI) for the organization at the time of sale.
+Payment must be made at the time of the sale by check, printed with the name, address and telephone number of the nonprofit organization.
+No cash sales are permitted.
 Direct sales will not be made to any individual or private business.

 Back to Top